Latest 50MHz DX spots

 VHF DX Year Planner

 One of the very best and easiest ways to work DX from the UK on the 50 MHz (6 metres) band is via the Sporadic E propagation for which the season usually occurs between May - August each year.
 With low power it is possible to work all over Europe via single hop or as far as Israel and Cyprus via double hop propagation.
-Many theories exist for the cause of Sporadic-E propagation such as thunderstorms, lightning and wind shear.
+Many theories exist for the cause of Sporadic-E propagation.

-In 2011 there remain a few Band 1 TV transmitters in Europe that can still be used to monitor for Sporadic-E openings, before they appear on the Amateur Radio bands, due to their very high power levels.
+In 2011 there remained a few Band 1 TV transmitters in Europe that could still be used to monitor for Sporadic-E openings, before they appear on the Amateur Radio bands, due to their very high power levels.
 The TV station in Prague, JN79 locator square, on a carrier frequency of 49.740 MHz CW being very useful.
 The Sporadic-E clouds are often associated with thunderstorms.

 On the evening of Tuesday 1st August 2006 at around 1930-2030 UTC there was an intense Sporadic E opening from the UK in the less common direction of Scandinavia.
 Shown below is a map indicating the DX being worked from the UK.
 There is a distinct concentration of reflecting areas just to the West of Denmark over the North Sea.

 When I viewed the animated lightning map for Europe, I was able to observe that throughout the day there had been multiple lighting strikes near Denmark and therefore thunderstorms.
-This would appear to confirm that there might be a link between the two.
+This would appear to show that there might be a link between the two, however extensive observations have shown multiple instances of zero thunderstorms, so it is assessed that thunderstorms may enhance Sporadic-E, but are not essential for it to occur.
+Or else it is entirely coincidental that thunder storms are mostly occurring in the Summer months, the same time as for Sporadic-E.

 N.B.
 I have been advised from several sources, over the last few years, that Spanish Band 1 VHF TV transmissions would eventually cease as UHF TV takes over, although I was still receiving these transmissions in 2007.
 The latest information I have is that analogue TV in Spain has finally ended in 2010.